Curriculum

 Calculus (Honors)

+This course is a study of the fundamental technique and theory of differential and integral Calculus—the mathematics of change.
 This course includes the technique and theory of differential and integral calculus.
 This class is offered as a senior concluding course in place of Calculus AB (AP) for those not pursuing the AP credit.

+This course is a study of the fundamental technique and theory of differential and integral Calculus—the mathematics of change.
 This course includes the technique and theory of differential and integral calculus.
 This class is offered as a senior concluding course in place of Calculus AB (AP) for those not pursuing the AP credit.

 Topics covered: